 - Close on Title: See Breaking the Fourth Wall

-- Distant Prologue: The opening scene takes place during the Civil War era, and the main plot takes place in the late 2030's.
+- Distant Prologue: The opening scene takes place during the Civil War era, but the main plot takes place in the late 2030's.

 - Freeze-Frame Bonus: The pages of the book Lee goes through in the ending not only detail the history and discovery of the ship he ends up on but also makes fun of the audience for searching for a Freeze-Frame Bonus in the first place.